MihhailSokolov/splunk_attack_range/terraform/ansible/roles/windows_copy_emulation/files/emulation.md

 Great!
 We now have `AllExtendedRights` over all other users including domain administrator.
 This means that we can set its password which is exactly what we are going to do.

 You will need to close the current PowerShell window and open it again from `mimikatz` to make sure the new group membership is activated.
+Don't forget to also re-import `a.dll`.
 After that, let's reset domain administrator's password.

 **Step 2.9**
 ```PowerShell